migaol/migaol.github.io/_posts/2024-08-03-flow_solver.md

   <img src="puzzle1-5.jpg" alt="puzzle 5" class="w-25">
 </figure>

-Chances are, this was not your train of thought, but I hope this example helped illustrate some of the thought process behind solving flow puzzles at a smaller scale.
+Chances are, this was not your train of thought and you solved the entire puzzle in a second, but I hope this example helped illustrate some of the thought process behind solving flow puzzles at a smaller scale.

 ### **Computers**